Living Single: Plot

 Kyle Barker (T.C.
-Carson) lived in the second apartment with Overton Wakefield Jones (John Henton).
-Overton was the friendly but bucolic maintenance man for the owner of their (and neighboring) building, who held a deep affection for Synclaire and plenty of hilarious homespun wisdom for everyone else.
-Kyle was a stockbroker whose constant verbal sparring with Max did little to mask their obvious sexual attraction to each other.
-Kyle and Max pursued a sexual relationship, but when he decided to take a job in London and invited Max to join him, she turned him down.
-Maxine subsequently became distraught over her decision and, after defending a man who claimed to be the second coming of Jesus (Harold Perrineau), she began to take her life more seriously.
-Through a series of events, Max decided that her purpose must be to become a mother.
-During the insemination process, she unknowingly picked Kyle's sperm specimen based on a list of qualities she would like for her child to have.
-Kyle returned in the series finale, and the two reconciled.
-Overton and Synclaire also got together, and their relationship culminated in marriage by the end of the fourth season.
-In season five, they moved in together, leaving Overton and Kyle's apartment open for new character Roni DeSantos (Idalis DeLeon), a New York-area D.J., to move in.
-It was eventually revealed that DeSantos had a fling with Ira Lee "Tripp" Williams III, (Mel Jackson), a songwriter whom Khadijah and Régine allowed to move in when Synclaire's room became available.
-Synclaire joined a comedy improv troupe where she gained the attention of Tony Jonas, a Warner Bros.
-Television executive who cast her as a nun for a new comedy series he was developing.
+Carson) lives in the second apartment with Overton Wakefield Jones (John Henton).
+Overton is the friendly but bucolic maintenance man for the owner of their building and the one next door.
+He holds a deep affection for Synclaire and plenty of hilarious homespun wisdom for everyone else.
+Kyle is a stockbroker whose constant verbal sparring with Maxine does little to mask their obvious sexual attraction to each other.
+Kyle and Maxine pursue a sexual relationship, but when he decides to take a job in London and invites her to join him, she turns him down.

+Maxine subsequently becomes distraught over her decision and, after legally defending a man who claimed to be the second coming of Jesus (Harold Perrineau), she begins to take her life more seriously.
+Through a series of events, Maxine decides that her purpose is to become a mother.
+She pursues pregnancy via IVF, and unknowingly selects Kyle's sperm donation based on a list of qualities she would like for her child.
+Kyle returns in the series finale, and the two reconcile.

+Overton and Synclaire also get together, and their relationship culminates in marriage by the end of the fourth season.
+In season five, they move in together, leaving Overton and Kyle's apartment open for new character Roni DeSantos (Idalis DeLeon), a New York-area D.J.
+It is eventually revealed that DeSantos had a fling with Ira Lee "Tripp" Williams III, (Mel Jackson), a songwriter whom Khadijah and Régine allowed to move in when Synclaire's room became available.
+Synclaire joins a comedy improv troupe where she gains the attention of Tony Jonas, a Warner Bros.
+Television executive, who casts her as a nun for a new comedy series he is developing.

-Along with trying to make Flavor a success, Khadijah also looked for Mr. Right.
-She eventually found him in childhood friend Scooter (Cress Williams), with whom she left the brownstone for the final time in the series finale.
+Along with trying to make Flavor a success, Khadijah also looks for Mr. Right.
+She eventually finds him in childhood friend Scooter (Cress Williams), with whom she leaves the brownstone one last time in the series finale.